-We welcome contact from any researchers interested in collaborating with the Consumption & Change theme – including for Marie Curie fellowships, RCUK/Horizon 2020 proposals, or as a visiting PhD student – so please get in touch.
+We welcome contact from any researchers interested in collaborating with the Consumption & Change theme – including for Marie Curie fellowships, RCUK/Horizon 2020 proposals, or as a visiting PhD researcher – so please get in touch.
 Should you be interested in undertaking a visiting fellowship, there are no bench fees.

 We're happy to jointly supervise projects with other GSI themes and with colleagues from other departments across ARU.
 Before applying formally, feel free to contact Rosie Robison and/or Chris Foulds with an informal enquiry (including a CV and a few paragraphs outlining your particular interest).
 You might also want to look at postgraduate opportunities across the GSI, and see entry requirements and fees.